Symptoms to watch out for

 The removal process

-At your initial exam, our staff will give you more information about what to expect and how to prepare.
-Based on your preferences and the professional opinion of your doctor, local freezing, sedation or anesthesia will be administered.
-We use minimally invasive techniques to remove teeth as gently as possible.
-We want you to feel comfortable and have a speedy recovery.
+At your first exam, our team will explain what to expect and how to prepare.
+Based on your preferences and professional advice, local freezing, sedation, or anesthesia will be used.
+We use gentle techniques to remove teeth with as little discomfort as possible.
+Our goal is your comfort and quick recovery.

 Aftercare

-We may ask you to bring a friend or family member to stay with you at the practice, drive you home after and spend some time with you while you recover.
-You will be given aftercare instructions including handy tips on what to do and what to avoid for the quickest and most comfortable recovery.
-If you have any additional concerns, we're here for you and would urge you to give us a call.
+We may ask you to bring someone to stay with you, drive you home, and assist while you recover.
+You will receive instructions on what to do and avoid for the fastest, most comfortable healing.
+If you have questions or concerns, we are here and encourage you to call.

 Simple Tooth Extraction